Surgery for secondary cancer in the liver

 Before your operation

-If you smoke, try to give up before your operation.
+If you smoke, try to stop smoking before your operation.
 This will help reduce your risk of problems, such as a chest infection.
 It will also help your wound heal after the operation.
 Your GP can give you more advice.

-You will see a member of the surgical team and a specialist nurse who will talk to you about the operation.
-You may see the doctor who gives you the anaesthetic (the anaesthetist) at a clinic or when you are admitted to hospital.
+At a clinic or when you are admitted to hospital, you will meet a member of the surgical team and a specialist nurse.
+They will talk to you about the operation.
+You may also meet the doctor who gives you the anaesthetic.
+They are called an anaesthetist.

-Make sure you talk to your team about any questions or concerns you have about the operation.
+Tell the surgical team if you have any questions or concerns about the operation.
 If you think you might need help when you go home, tell the nurses as soon as possible.
-This means the staff can help you to make plans in plenty of time.
+This will give hospital staff time to help you make plans.

 You will usually be admitted to hospital on the morning of your operation.
 You will be given special compression stockings (TED stockings) to wear during and after the operation.
 This is to prevent blood clots forming in your legs.